 Smaller, lighter and cheaper than traditional mobile card machines, mobile card readers have become popular in the UK.

-These pocket-sized card readers are particularly suited for e.g. street vendors, mobile merchants with infrequent sales, or for those where buying or renting a traditional card machine is too expensive.
+Pocket-sized card readers are particularly suited for e.g. street vendors, mobile merchants with infrequent sales.
+They also suit merchants who can’t afford to buy or rent a traditional card machine.

 Promo image of the first card reader, Square Reader, launched in 2010.
 Photo: Smithsonian Institution